onur-CK/BookLand/SEO_and_MARKETING.md

 ### Initial Keyword Brainstorming
 Based on the nature of our BookLand online bookstore, we identified the following potential keywords(Due to the two-word limitation imposed by Wordtracker, we conducted a broader keyword research using Google.):

-# Professional SEO Keyword Research Analysis for BookLand(related walkthrough content: Introduction to Search Engine Optimization > Keywords)
+### SEO Keyword Research Analysis for BookLand(related walkthrough content: Introduction to Search Engine Optimization > Keywords)

 ## 1. Targeting: Uncovering Strategic Queries